June 18, 2024

 Energy-efficient washing machines save money and reduce your environmental footprint.
 Look for models with:

-Wash Programs
+Wash Programmes

 Common washing machine programs include cotton, synthetic, wool, quick wash, and eco.